Why Marketing Goals Must Be Tethered To Strategic Planning ObjectivesMonday April 12th, 2021

 Agencies must earn their stripes as well.
 While agencies throw around the term “partner” often, rarely do they act the part.
 Under the pressure to fall in line, agencies frequently slink back into the role of executor, comfortable being technicians and implementers with sometimes the most minuscule of tasks and decisions being dictated by distant leaders with no background in marketing.

 Marketers and Marketing Teams: You must be growth strategists, in tune with business challenges, industry trends, pricing strategy, and obstacles in the sales process.
 You must ask hard questions and challenge leaders to communicate their unabridged vision and objectives.
+Promotional items can be perceived as a luxury but to the savvy business, such items from Artik.com are essential tools for ensuring their brand and services are remembered.

 Leaders: To ensure that your organization is doing the right things now, and at the same time putting you on a path for the future you want, you have to avoid getting pulled back into the day-to-day tactics and think long-term: clearly communicate your vision and develop your marketing goals to meet long-term strategic objectives.
 It starts with bringing all stakeholders into the strategic planning process.